 Meet Rebecca:

-More on my Approach
+More on my Framework:

 Rebecca Butler Licensed Counselor, Somatic Experiencing Practitioner for Trauma Treatment in NC